Summer Staff Job Description

 • Attend rest periods with campers, abiding by camp policies.

-• Provide training for campers in all areas indicated in camp standards, including emergency procedures and safe and proper use of the group’s equipment.
+• Provide training for campers in all areas indicated in camp standards, including emergency procedures and safe and proper use of equipment.

 • Make campers aware of camp rules and policies and implement policies.